fkemps/FortiPoC-Toolkit-for-GCP/README.md

 ## Install
 No package installation is needed besides those listed in prerequisites section.
-Pull the environment with `git clone https://github.com/fkemps/FortiPoC-Toolkit-for-GCP.git` or download and unzip in your prefered working directory.
+Pull the environment with `git clone https://github.com/fkemps/FortiPoC-Toolkit-for-GCP.git` in your prefered working directory.

 Make sure you properly install the needed programs and do basis setup: